RunDevelopment/RunDevelopment.github.io/posts/tdb-gma/tbd-general-ma.md

 ---
 datePublished: 2025-05-01
+title: Constant Fraction Unsigned Integer Multiplication
 draft: true
 tags: math optimization compilers
 inlineCodeLanguage: rust
 image: ./m34.avif
+imageFadeColor: "#0A0D18"
 color: "#9b0029"
 ---

-# Constant Fraction Unsigned Integer Multiplication

 Integer division by a constant has long been the subject of optimization by all major compilers.
 As division is a rather slow operation on modern CPUs, compilers employ strategies to replace division with cheaper operations producing equivalent results.
 One such strategy is the multiply-add method.
 It works as follows: